 Early on there is severe pain, redness and swelling in the big toe.
 It may feel like your foot is being held in a hot oven.
 The onset of symptoms is typically abruptly and during the night.

 If untreated over a period of years, many joints may become involved.
-Chronic gouty arthritis causes swelling and pain as well as deformity at the wrists, hands, elbows, knees and ankles.
-There may be deposits of uric acid (which is a chalky white substance) under the skin most commonly on the elbows, hands or feet.
+Chronic gouty arthritis causes swelling and pain, and deformity at the wrists, hands, elbows, knees and ankles.
+Deposits of uric acid (which is a chalky white substance) under the skin most commonly on the elbows, hands or feet.
 Uric acid may accumulate in the kidney causing kidney stones, or deposit inside the kidney damaging kidney function.

 The diagnosis of gout is made by removing fluid from a joint or from a tophus and demonstrating the presence of uric acid crystals using a polarizing microscopic examination.

 Osteoarthritis (OA) is a common form of arthritis.
 Causes are age, injury, repetitive trauma, and genetic.

 The basic abnormality in OA is wearing of the articular cartilage.
 The normal sponginess is amazing shock-absorbing properties.
 There is impaired repair, and mal-alignment of the joints compounds the problem.

 You may experience intermittent pain, swelling of the bone and soft tissue, crunchy-sounds and an inability to use join